jezer0x/blog/_posts/2023-02-01-crypto-investing-as-a-23-year-old.md

 ## February, 2023

 Wrote a post about my journey so far[^recursion].
+Started DCA-ing back in because I think we're close to the bottom.

 Now that I've experienced first-hand the result of not following (or following) popular and "boring" investment advice, I'm more confident about what I want and what works.
 Here's my plan for the next 2 years:

-- 80% of the upcoming investments will be DCA into assets I believe in, rest of the 20% is exploration budget for more exciting bets.
+- 80% of the upcoming investments will be DCA into assets I believe in, rest of the 20% is exploration budget for more exciting bets.[^bags]
 - I have stop-losses and take-profits in my head.
 I know what I'll ride down to 0.
 - I have bounds on how much I'll invest.
-- I will not buy or sell without due dilligence, but I won't have analysis paralysis either.
+- I will not buy or sell without due dilligence, but I won't have analysis paralysis either.[^analysis]
 - I will remove single points of failure everywhere, but not spread myself too thin either.
 - I will stick to self-custody.
 - I will not lose sight of why I'm doing this in the first place.
-- I will be accountable for my mistakes, which means I will learn and improve anything within my control that I can.
+- I will be accountable for my mistakes, which means I will take an honest assessment and improve anything within my control.
+- I will keep learning technical skills so I can contribute to building a decentralized web.

 At the end of 2030, I might be a millionaire, or I might be broke, or I might still sit on what I have now.
 Either way, I'll be happy because I'm playing the game I want to play the way I want to play it.